-Here, we’ll cover all the Activity Score basics, including how your Activity Score is calculated and tips on how to increase your score.
+Learn how your Activity Score is calculated and get tips on how to improve it.

 How Oura Measures Your Activity Score